New loans

 Switching lenders at renewal

 Your current lender's mortgage needs to be discharged and the new lender's mortgage registered.
-A lawyer must handle both.

 Accessing home equity